zzengsuper/devops/jenkins/README.md

 # Jenkins

-> Setup Jenkins master node and slave node on docker
+> Setup Jenkins master node and slave node on mac docker
-> Setup Prometheus and Grafana on docker to monitor and overview Jenkins performance and health
+> Setup Prometheus and Grafana on mac docker to monitor and overview Jenkins performance and health

 ## Jenkins master setup